Vidalia/moodle-format_cards/README.md

 - Easily import images used in the grid format

 ## Installation
+The cards format only requires a version of Moodle still receiving general or security support.
+You can check whether your version of Moodle is supported by looking at the release calendar https://moodledev.io/general/releases

-The cards format requires Moodle 4.0 or later, and for the default topics format to be present on your site.
-There's no special installation steps or instructions, just install it as you would any other plugin
+You must still have the default topics format installed on your site.
+There are no special installation steps, just install as you would any other plugin.

 ### Install from Moodle.org
 - Download .zip file from https://moodle.org/plugins/format_cards
 - Navigate to `/moodle/root/course/format`
 - Extract the .zip to the current directory
 - Go to your Moodle admin control panel, or `php /moodle/root/admin/cli/upgrade.php`

+### Install with Composer
+- Navigate to `/moodle/root/`
+- `composer require vidalia/moodle-format_cards`

 ### Install from git
 - Navigate to your Moodle root folder